Finn-3-6-0/Lakeside-Escapes-Booking-System/README.md

 ---

 ## 📄 System Design Document
-Want to learn more about the design strategy and database structure?
+Want to learn more about the design process and database structure?
 👉 [View the full PDF here](docs/LAKESIDE_ESCAPES_DESIGN_PDF.pdf)

 ---